Frequently Asked Questions

 What type of math will be tested?

-Questions will challenge students' problem-solving abilities in areas such as algebra, geometry, probability, and combinatorics, just to name a few.
-No individual questions will require the use of mathematics beyond precalculus.
-Only a small number of team questions might require the use of calculus, so we recommend that every team has at least one member familiar with calculus.
+Questions will challenge students' problem-solving abilities in areas such as algebra, geometry, number theory, and combinatorics.
+No questions will require the use of mathematics beyond precalculus.

 How many teams can each school send?